-There are many companies that specialize in helping fleets, big or small, properly manage their vehicles.
-Outsourcing some or all of your fleet management needs can save your staff time.
-A provider can be an excellent option for small businesses that are unable to dedicate an employee to fleet management.
+There are many fleet management companies that specialize in helping businesses, regardless of size, properly manage their fleet operations.
+Outsourcing some or all of your fleet management tasks can save your staff time.
+A fleet management provider can be an excellent option for small operations that are unable to create a dedicated fleet management role.

 “Find vendors and dealerships that want to develop a win-win relationship for both parties, and who will treat you like you are a key element to their business.
 Hint: These are often ‘mom and pop’ establishments,” Buck says.

 Once you have a dedicated fleet manager in place, hold regular meetings and send out regular communications to drivers and other key stakeholders.